The following questions and answers are based on currently available information and will be updated as the Gilder Center project continues to evolve.

 What will be the impact on the community during the construction phase of the project?

-As part of the project’s environmental review, analysis of the expected construction impacts will be undertaken.
 The Museum will be making a significant effort to contain noise and traffic and other common construction site-related inconveniences within close proximity to the site location on 79th Street and Columbus Avenue.
+Nevertheless, construction of the proposed project—as is the case with most large construction projects—would result in temporary noise and other impacts that are described in the project’s Draft Environmental Impact Statement.
+Although the sidewalk in front of the project site is expected to close, a pedestrian pathway and bike lane will be provided.
 We will be working closely with local community organizations and residents to keep them informed of construction progress.

 How will traffic be affected?
 Will the Museum address community concerns about the existing traffic and lack of bus layover space?

-As part of the project’s environmental review, a study of the project’s potential transportation-related impacts will be undertaken.
-This study will account for the projected growth in attendance and the new entrance along Columbus Avenue, and evaluate their effects on the area’s roadways, pedestrian facilities, and transit services.
+As part of the project’s environmental review, a study of the project’s potential transportation-related impacts was undertaken.
+This study accounted for the projected growth in attendance and the new entrance along Columbus Avenue and evaluated their effects on the area’s roadways, pedestrian facilities, and transit services.
+Given the very small incremental increases in traffic from the proposed project, the identified impacts could all be fully mitigated by standard traffic measures (a 1-second adjustment in signal timing).
 The Museum does not expect the project to increase school group attendance or to affect operational issues created by school bus traffic.

 However, the Museum recognizes that our neighbors are concerned about existing congestion in the blocks around the Museum.
 In 1999, in collaboration with Community Board 7, the W. 81st Street Block Association, and the NYPD 20th Precinct, the Museum developed a Transportation Management Plan in anticipation of the opening of the Rose Center for Earth and Space.
 The Plan has evolved and will continue to evolve over time in response to the Museum’s visitation patterns, as well as to conditions in the surrounding neighborhood.